-Canon 20D versus Panasonic GX80
+Canon 20D vs Panasonic GX80

-The Canon EOS 20D and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2004 and April 2016.
+The Canon EOS 20D and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in August 2004 and April 2016.
 The 20D is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (20D) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (43 percent) than the Canon 20D.
 Moreover, the GX80 is substantially lighter (45 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the GX80 are weather-sealed.